soierr/gl-airline/README.md

 The gl-airline application is a simple demo-tool which allows users to view the list of airplanes, edit it and make some simple search.
 The list of available commands with description are availabe by "help" command, once the application is launched.
 All the data are stored in txt file in JSON format.
-Filename is "gl-airline.txt" you can find it next to your jar application Example of unit test and simple test are available in proper test folder.
+Filename is "gl-airline.txt" you can find it next to your jar application.
+Example of unit test and simple test are available in proper test folder.

-Application tested on:
+### Application tested on:

 OS's: Windows 7 (64-bit), Ubuntu